keiraqz/anomaly-detection/README.md

 	./spark-shell

-Follow the steps of training in file: <a href= "https://github.com/keiraqz/anomaly-detection/blob/master/train-shell.scala" target="_blank">train-shell.scala</a>.
-Valication is in file: <a href= "https://github.com/keiraqz/anomaly-detection/blob/master/validation-shell.scala" target="_blank">validation-shell.scala</a>.
+Follow the steps in file: <a href= "https://github.com/keiraqz/anomaly-detection/blob/master/AnomalyDetection-shell.scala" target="_blank">train-shell.scala</a>.
 Note that the validation code for Spark Shell does NOT use Spark Streaming.
 It's in batch processing form.

+### Apache Zeppelin

+Alternatively, you can also use <a href= "http://zeppelin-project.org/" target="_blank">Apache Zeppelin</a> for testing purpose.
+To install, follow the steps <a href= "http://zeppelin-project.org/docs/install/install.html" target="_blank">here</a>.
+To configure with Spark, please configure in **conf/zeppelin-env.sh** file:

+	# ./conf/zeppelin-env.sh
+	export SPARK_HOME=...

+For more detail, please visit <a href= "https://github.com/apache/incubator-zeppelin" target="_blank">here</a>.